 Daily Monitor the inlet filter blockage indicator.
-Weekly Clean the fans, fan covers and body ribs.
+Note D The compressor can be carefully cleaned with steam or water Weekly Clean the fans, fan covers and body ribs.
 Check air filter and pipe work for leaks.
-Weekly Where the compressor is mounted on a vehicle and located outside, should be operated for at least 15 minutes each week (twice a week in damp/cool conditions).
-Monthly Check Function of Relief and Check (non-return) Valve.
-Check inlet and discharge pipe work for leaks.
+Where the compressor is mounted on a vehicle and located outside, should be operated for at least 15 minutes each week (twice a week in damp/cool conditions). jets, but only when the machine is cold as serious damage Monthly Check Function of Relief and Check (non-return) Valve.Check inlet and discharge pipe work for leaks. could result.
 3 Monthly Clean filter carcass and element - Air Filter element and carcass - replace if necessary.
 Check security of compressor feet fixing bolts to both machine and chassis.
 Tighten if necessary (M10 bolts - torque to 35 Nm).
-6 Monthly Check blade wear.
-Annually Examine the internals of the check valve.
+The relief valve 6 Monthly Check blade wear. should be operated every month to clear the valve seat and check the valve is functional.
+Annually Replace Air Filter Element Examine the internals of the check valve.
 Examine pipes, silencers and pipework fixings for corrosion and replace as required.